hdphilip/OP_25_Oled_Display/README.md

 <https://github.com/rm-hull/luma.examples>

-And run them!!!!
 And run them in Thonny!

+ya need to verify the oled is working!

 (Hint for Thonny, use the Program arguments for the command line ) I used -d sh1106 (might work without it.)

-look at my meta config, made a change their, identify and do the same.

 Now here is the most important part.
-In the python file icemeta.py
-Notice the lines of code I added:

-Line 23  import socket

-Line 31  UDP_IP = "127.0.0.1"

-Line 32 UDP_PORT = 28003

-Line 33 sock = socket.socket(socket.AF_INET, socket.SOCK_DGRAM)

-Line 92  sock.sendto(metatext, (UDP_IP, UDP_PORT))

-Save the changes
+Replace the 'icemeta.py'.

+Notes:

+If the icemeta replacement is working, you should see the T_display.json change, (i use vscode) when the metadata changes.

+In the T_oled.py , you'll see where i have have it control some LED's.

-Also make sure you put the font file in the same directory as Tag "display type of file".py just put it in the same dir as icemeta.py
+Also make sure you put the font file in the same directory as T_oled.py".py Put it in the same dir as icemeta.py

 If all goes well, start op25 with liquidsoap, open Thonny, open and run the tag oled display file, and wait for a call to display, you can make changes to the tag display file without restarting op25.